idaholab/moose/tutorials/darcy_thermo_mech/doc/content/workshop/problem/step05.md

 !equation
 C \frac{\partial T}{\partial t} - \nabla \cdot k \nabla T = 0

-The time term exists in the heat conduction module as `ADHeatConductionTimeDerivative`, thus only an update to the input file is required to run the transient case.
+The time term exists in the heat transfer module as `ADHeatConductionTimeDerivative`, thus only an update to the input file is required to run the transient case.

 !!end-steady